t-taormina/CS302/projects/Project1/final_submissions/gdb_efficiency_Taormina.md

 first significant bug that I came across was a memory leak of 24 bytes.
 It was in my array of linear linked lists, that I was sure of, but after a quick scan I was stumped as nothing jumped out at me as the problem.
 Running GDB through several functions I was able to determine that my initialization of the array was what I had forgotten to delete.
+Part of me feels like this should be something that I would notice, but all the same it was nice to solve a puzzling leak with GDB for the first time.